Unit 2 Ferry Wharf

-Setting a written task at application/interview stage can also be a really useful tool to weed out those unsuitable candidates.
+Setting this at the application/interview stage can also be a really useful tool to weed out those unsuitable candidates.
 The completion of a personal statement or written response to an interview question can provide a good insight into the individual.
-For instance, you may wish to ask about the candidate’s short- and/or long-term goals, and what their personal plan is to achieve those goals, or you may find that a technical question is more appropriate.
+For instance, you may wish to ask about the candidate’s short- and/or long-term goals, and what their personal plan is to achieve those goals.
+Or you may find that a technical question is more appropriate.
 Either way, the answers will provide insight into the intelligence, time-management skills (if a deadline is imposed), and understanding of the company vision, as well as their ability to digest information and respond to instructions.
-Making this part of the pre-interview process will save valuable time on interviewing candidates who do not fit the requirement.
+Making this part of the pre-interview process will save valuable time in interviewing candidates who do not fit the requirements.

-During the process you may wish to ask candidates to complete a personality or reasoning test.
-Evaluating the emotional intelligence of your candidates with give you a good indication of how they may fit into the existing team, as well as how they may interact with clients.
-High levels of emotional intelligence are equally crucial for law professionals in general, although different traits would be required for those specialising in corporate law as opposed to family or private client.
+During the process, you may wish to ask candidates to complete a personality or reasoning test.
+Evaluating the emotional intelligence of your candidates can give you a good indication of how they may fit into the existing team, as well as how they may interact with clients.
+High levels of emotional intelligence are equally crucial for law professionals in general, although different traits would be required for those specialising in corporate law as opposed to family or private clients.

 Plan a recruitment timeline

 During this process, clarity on timelines is crucial.
 Maintaining the focus and interest of your best candidates requires a process with a reasonable tempo.
-Making the commitment to offer is a big decision but it is also a first touch in the employment of that individual and should be as positive an experience as possible.
+Committing to offer is a big decision.
+Consider that it’s also a first touch in the employment of that individual and should be as positive an experience as possible.
 The offer should be an exciting one for both parties, with minimal bargaining.

 This may all sound like a lot of effort, which it is, but once it has become part of the recruitment process it will become much more efficient.
-It is the case, however, that there is a requirement to invest some valuable fee-earning time to find the best people, and if it is done correctly the reward will be much greater.
+It’s important to invest some valuable fee-earning time to find the best people, and if it is done correctly the reward will be much greater.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.